-Subcommittee Recommendation
+January 29, 2020 Subcommittee Recommendation

-The Subcommittee has prepared a revised proposal, attached, to address stakeholder and MDC member concerns as follows:
+At the MDC's January 29, 2020 meeting, the Subcommittee presented a revised proposal to address stakeholder and MDC member concerns as follows:

-- Incorporate the Board's Sunset proposals to clarify premises owner and MGL premises registration application requirements (see BPC §§ 4853(a)-(d); 4853.6; 4883(s)). - Clarify the type of business entity that owns the premises to determine compliance with statutory requirements (e.g., professional corporation statutes) (see BPC § 4853(c)). - Prohibit a premises registration holder not otherwise licensed as a veterinarian from practicing or influencing or exerting control over the provision of veterinary services (see BPC § 4853.6(a)(3)). - Add a new section to prohibit a premises registration holder from interfering with, controlling, or directing the professional judgment of a licensee, registrant, permit holder, or veterinary assistant and authorizing the Board to request information, including employment contracts, to enforce this provision. (see new BPC § 4854.1).
-This provision previously was included in proposed BPC section 4919 (deleted). - Prohibit a veterinarian from exercising control over, interfering with, or attempting to influence the professional judgment of another licensee, registrant, permit holder, or veterinary assistant through coercion, extortion, inducement, collusion, intimidation, or compensation (see BPC § 4883(t)).
+- Incorporate the Board's Sunset proposals to clarify premises owner and MGL premises registration application requirements (see BPC §§ 4853(a)-(d); 4853.6; 4883(s)). - Clarify the type of business entity that owns the premises to determine compliance with statutory requirements (e.g., professional corporation statutes) (see BPC § 4853(c)). - Prohibit a premises registration holder not otherwise licensed as a veterinarian from practicing or influencing or exerting control over the provision of veterinary services (see BPC § 4853.6(a)(3)).

-- Clarify corporation and other artificial legal entities other than professional corporations have no professional rights, privileges, or powers (see BPC § 4910.1). - Strike confusing and/or redundant corporate practice provisions from proposal (deleted §§ 4910.2-4919). - Strike MSO regulatory proposal pending new legislation to address corporate practice.
+- Add a new section to prohibit a premises registration holder from interfering with, controlling, or directing the professional judgment of a licensee, registrant, permit holder, or veterinary assistant and authorizing the Board to request information, including employment contracts, to enforce this provision. (see new BPC § 4854.1).
+This provision previously was included in proposed BPC section 4919 (deleted). - Prohibit a veterinarian from exercising control over, interfering with, or attempting to influence the professional judgment of another licensee, registrant, permit holder, or veterinary assistant through coercion, extortion, inducement, collusion, intimidation, or compensation (see BPC § 4883(t)). - Clarify corporation and other artificial legal entities other than professional corporations have no professional rights, privileges, or powers (see BPC § 4910.1). - Strike confusing and/or redundant corporate practice provisions from proposal (deleted §§ 4910.2-4919). - Strike MSO regulatory proposal pending new legislation to address corporate practice.
 If the Board determines after enactment of legislative solutions that additional regulation of corporate practice and MSOs are needed, the Board could review the MSO proposal at that time.